Peace History Society

 Suggested topics may include, but are not limited to:

-• Youth activism and peacebuilding in historical perspective (Civil Rights, Cold War-era peace movements, international solidarity movements, contemporary activism, etc.)
+• Youth activism and peacebuilding in historical perspective (Civil Rights, Cold War-ear peace movements, international solidarity movements, contemporary activism, etc.)

 • Intergenerational dialogue and conflict within peace and justice movements